Habibi: Vol. 3 Nos. 3 & 4 (1976); Vol 17, No. 3 (1999)

 From this humble beginning, the nucleus of my troupe was formed.
 In looking for a name for the troupe, I wanted to honor the mother goddess, Anat.
 I preceded her name with bal, the French word for dance.
 Thus, Bal Anat: the Dance of the Mother Goddess.

 I knew that the cabaret format would not have been suitable for the Faire, and that is when my Ringling Brothers Circus background came to the rescue.
-I patterned Bal Anat after a circus-like variety show which one might see at an Arabian festival or a souq (Arabic for “market”) in the Middle East.
+I patterned Bal Anat after a circus-like variety show that one might see at an Arabian festival or a souq (Arabic for “market”) in the Middle East.
 Included were a cross-section of old dance styles from the Middle East.
 In addition, we had two magicians, Gilli Gilli from Egypt and Hassan from Morocco.
 Our Egyptian acrobatic dancers were as supple as their predecessors.
 We even had a Greek math professor from the University of California, Berkeley, who picked up a table with his teeth, all the while balancing Suhaila on top of it.

 It was a format with a look that was eventually imitated all over the United States, whose practitioners sometimes knew, but more often did not know, from where it came.
 Indeed, many people thought it was the “real thing” when, in fact, it was half-real and half-hokum.
 Our leaflet informed the audience that we came from many tribes.
 Perhaps that is where the expression ”tribal dancing” originated.
 The “tribal” trappings of the show grew naturally each year.